 T(0) found to be 2.90 minutes and the sample elutes at 5.80 minutes. k1 = 5.80 - 2.90 / 2.90. k1 = 1.00.

 T(0) found to be 2.90 minutes and the sample elutes at 9.10 minutes. k1 = 9.10 - 2.90 / 2.90. k1 = 2.13.

 T(0) found to be 1.75 minutes and the sample elutes at 1.74 minutes. k1 = 0.
 No retention and no chromatography have taken place at all.
 The method is invalid.

-*I see and read published HPLC methods (including "Validated Methods" !) every week which ignore this fundamental requirement and present data showing little to no retention of the primary sample on the column.
-These methods often describe the sample analyzed as "100% pure" and fully validated!
+Note 2: I see and read published HPLC methods (including "Validated Methods" !) every week which ignore this fundamental requirement and present data showing little to no retention of the primary sample on the column.
+Most are RP methods run on popular C18 columns and show the main peak of interest eluting out as a nice sharp peak right at the void volume.
+These methods often describe the sample analyzed as "100% pure" and are fully validated (because the person doing the work did not in fact have any HPLC experience or training)!
 A mixture will always look like a single peak by HPLC when no 'chromatography' is employed to separate out all of the possible components.
 The sample must be retained on the column for a period of time before we can conclude anything about its purity by the method employed.